Preparing for a new computer

-CSD technicians can assist with advice on how to back-up and store your data but cannot be in control or responsible for this operation.
+IT Services technicians can assist with advice on how to back-up and store your data but cannot be in control or responsible for this operation.
 You are responsible for managing the information you handle.

 Your web browser Bookmarks / Favorites are usually stored on the hard drive of your computer so you will need to save a back-up copy to your M: drive or a USB memory stick in order to transfer them to your new computer.

 Instructions for saving a copy of your bookmarks will vary, depending on the web browser you use.
 Search Google to find the steps for your preferred web browser.

 Most of the applications that you use will be either pre-installed on your new PC (for example Microsoft Office) or can be installed via the Install University Applications feature.

 If you have installed additional software for University business, you will need the installation media to be able install the software on your new PC.